seelabutk/tapestry/README.md

 - Docker (https://www.docker.com/get-docker)

 ## Installation
+Run `./tapestry.sh depend` to fetch and install the Tapestry submodules.
-Running `./tapestry.sh build` will build and install the Tapestry Docker image.
+Running `./tapestry.sh build` will then build and install the Tapestry Docker image.
 You can use `-j` to specify the number of processes for building.
 Use `-m` to minify the Javascript internally.

 ## Running the example
 - To run the example, first download the data and the configurations using `./tapestry.sh examples`